 What is managed WordPress hosting?

-In this guide, we’ll start out by answering the question of “what is managed WordPress hosting?” in more detail.
+In this guide, we’ll start out by explaining what managed WordPress hosting is in more detail.
 Then, we’ll discuss its pros and cons, and help you decide whether it’s right for you.

 So, what is managed WordPress hosting?